 Opening—Hint: Make the Status Quo interesting by giving the Hero rooting interests and an unfulfilled desire.

 (C2) Change—The inciting incident that starts the story.
 Life will never be the same.
-Occurs in the first 10 to 25%.
+Occurs in the first 10%.

 Reaction—The Hero refuses to act or makes unsuccessful plans.

 (C3) Complication—This forces the hero to act or change plans.
-Ends Act One.
+Ends Act One, usually 25%.

 Preparation and Problems—The Hero learns skills and acquires both allies and enemies.
 Several small problems occur and are overcome.
 This is the longest stretch of the book and may include backstory.